niclui/writing/_posts/2021-12-31-Towards-autonomous-satellite-rendezvous-Semantic-segmentation-of-images-of-satellites.md

 ## Model Training
 Our 60,000 images were split into a 80/10/10 split for training, validation, and testing.
-We plotted the loss against a range of learning rates and chose the region of gradient descent for learning rate annealing.
+We plotted the loss against a range of learning rates and chose the region of greatest descent for learning rate annealing.
 Adam optimizer was used.
 Each model was trained for five epochs, with early stopping at a patience of two; though the loss appeared to plateau in all cases, the early stopping criterion was met in none.